-Slowly as you age your body's metabolism rate decreases due to which you start putting on weight.
-This makes keeping a track of your daily calorie intake very much necessary once you are in middle age.
+This makes keeping track of your daily calorie intake very much necessary once you are in middle age.

 Gaining weight without eating more

-According to the latest research, the calorie needs of your body comes down, as you get older.
-In a study, it was found that a 50-year-old woman burnt around 9 percent lesser calories in one day than she burnt in her early twenties.
+In a study, it was found that a 50-year-old woman burnt around 9 percent fewer calories in one day than she burnt in her early twenties."

 How to burn calories

-To avoid gaining weight during your middle age, you must increase your activity so that you burn more calories.
-Doctors advise intake of around 2000 to 2300 calories per day for a middle-aged person.
+To avoid gaining weight during middle age, you must increase your activity so that you burn more calories.

 The requirement may differ according to your height and build up but in any case, the calorie intake should never be below 15000 and above 2300 calories.
-This calorie intake is recommended for a normal middle-aged man/woman who is active.

 However, for those who lead a sedentary life, the intake of calories should never be above 2000.